About

 • Designed and validated a technique to find the precise cabin volume of any closed car with an accuracy of 98%

-• Wrote an optimization algorithm to find best HVAC design parameters and experimented in real-time on different cars which resulted in validation accuracy > 95%
+• Wrote an optimization algorithm to find the best HVAC design parameters and experimented in real-time on different cars which resulted in validation accuracy > 95%

 Captain, Designer, Driver– SAE BAJA off-road racing team | NIT Warangal (Apr.
 2017 - Feb.
 2020)